Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Introduction

 \section{Introduction}

-Bifurcation theory allows us to analyze the behavior of complicated high dimensional nonlinear dynami\-cal systems near bifurcations by reducing the system to a low dimensional invariant manifold, called the center manifold.
+Bifurcation theory allows one to analyze the behavior of complicated high dimensional nonlinear dynami\-cal systems near bifurcations by reducing the system to a low dimensional invariant manifold, called the center manifold.
 Using normal form theory, the dynamics on the center manifold can be described by a simple canonical equation called the normal form.
-These bifurcations and normal forms can be categorized, and their properties can be understood in terms of certain coefficients of the normal form, see \cite{Kuznetsov2004} for more details.
+These bifurcations and normal forms can be categorized, and their properties can be understood in terms of certain coefficients of the normal form, see \cite{Kuznetsov2023a} for more details.
 Methods to compute these normal form coefficients have been implemented in software like \verb|MatCont| \cite{Matcont} and \verb|DDE-BifTool| \cite{Engelborghs2002,Sieber2014} to study various classes of dynamical systems.

 For bifurcations of limit cycles in continuous-time dynamical systems, there are three generic codimension one bifurcations: fold (or limit point), period-doubling (or flip) and Neimark-Sacker (or torus) bifurcation.
-These bifurcations are well understood for ordinary differentials equations (ODEs) \cite{Iooss1988, Iooss1999, Kuznetsov2005,Witte2013}, but for delay differential equations (DDEs) the theory is still lacking.
+These bifurcations are well understood for ordinary differentials equations (ODEs) \cite{Iooss1988, Iooss1999, Kuznetsov2023a,Kuznetsov2005,Witte2014,Witte2013}, but for delay differential equations (DDEs) the theory is still lacking.
 To understand these bifurcations, one should first prove the existence of a center manifold near a nonhyperbolic cycle.
-The authors proved in \cite{Lentjes2022} that indeed such a center manifold near a nonhyperbolic cycle exists and is sufficiently smooth.
-The next step is to study the local dynamics near a nonhyperbolic cycle via normal forms.
+The authors proved in \cite{Lentjes2023} that indeed such a center manifold near a nonhyperbolic cycle exists and is sufficiently smooth.
+The next step is to study the local dynamics on the center manifold near a nonhyperbolic cycle in terms of normal forms.